 Research and development in our industry is inherently complex and uncertain, and our current and anticipated research and development projects may not achieve the results we seek.
 For example, we are currently investing in the development of a new, low-cost FOG for the autonomous vehicle market that will satisfy rigorous performance expectations but that can be manufactured at a significantly lower cost than our current FOGs.
 We plan to use a potentially significant portion of the proceeds from the sale of our Videotel business to substantially accelerate this development program.
+The autonomous vehicle market is extremely competitive and evolving rapidly, factors that may afford us only a brief window to develop and introduce a competitively priced product before customers make design choices that could limit our opportunities or exclude us from the market altogether.
 We are also seeking to develop enhancements to our current generation of TACNAV products.
 As with all development projects, we may encounter unforeseen technical challenges, delays, cost overruns, licensing requirements or other problems that prevent us from achieving our goals, as a result of which we could lose significant market opportunities.
-Our research and development expenses decreased 6% from 2017 to 2018, and increased 3% from the six months ended June 30, 2019 and the capital resources that we can devote to our research and development efforts may be insufficient to achieve our goals.
-Our efforts may not result in any viable products or may result in products whose performance, features, price or availability may not be attractive to customers.
-As a result, our efforts may not result in products that generate meaningful revenues in the near term, or at all.
-We may expend a significant amount of resources in unsuccessful research and development efforts, and any failure to achieve our research and development goals may harm our reputation with customers or otherwise adversely affect our business, financial condition and results of operations.
+Our research and development expenses decreased 6% from 2017 to 2018, and increased 6% from the nine months ended September 30, 2019.
+The capital resources that we can devote to our research and development efforts may be insufficient to achieve our goals.
+Our efforts may not result in any viable products or may result in products whose performance, features, price or availability may not be attractive to customers or which we cannot manufacture and sell profitably.
+As a result, our efforts may not result in products that generate meaningful revenues or earnings in the near term, or at all.
+We may expend a significant amount of resources in unsuccessful research and development efforts, and any failure to achieve our research and development goals may harm our reputation with customers or otherwise adve